TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 - The demand wasn't clearly known beforehand: what I was personally counting on was the importance of the language in different areas (especially all the things related to data);
 - The project was, in a way, a greenfield one.
 Almost all of the things, including the planning, the roadmap, and even some technical aspects changed while moving forward.

 And, as discouraging as that might sound, we made it through 🥳.
-A lot of hard work and an increasing adoption of AI technologies encouraged the project to continue and, after some very tough months, here's the announcement post: [Announcing Python Serverless Redis and Ratelimiting SDKs](https://upstash.com/blog/announcing-ratelimit-python).
+A lot of hard work and an increasing adoption of AI technologies encouraged the project to continue and, after some very tough months, here's the announcement post: [**Announcing Python Serverless Redis and Ratelimiting SDKs**](https://upstash.com/blog/announcing-ratelimit-python).

-Notice the `Ratelimiting` stuff?
+Notice the **Ratelimiting** stuff?
 Thinking about limiting the requests-per-second of your serverless functions or long-running servers?
-The famous [upstash-ratelimit](https://github.com/upstash/ratelimit) now also comes in a Python version 😎.
+The famous [**upstash-ratelimit**](https://github.com/upstash/ratelimit) now also comes in a Python version 😎.

 Authoring these two projects in the context of being in my last year of high school and preparing for the national exams wasn't easy.
 I made a few mistakes, refactored a faulty implementation, and overthink at times.
 What I find important, however, is the stuff I learned from this, including: